Business Rates

 London Councils will continue to press for the major reforms to the non-domestic rates system required to make it fit for purpose as a mechanism for ensuring that businesses make a fair and sustainable contribution to funding the local services that enable businesses to thrive.
 This includes reforms to business rates to make the system less complex and more responsive to local economic conditions through greater local control.

-To read our joint submission to the Treasury’s call for evidence to its Business Rates Review, click here.
+London Councils & GLA's joint submission to the Treasury’s call for evidence to its Business Rates Review